rosajen27/100-days-of-code/log.md

 console.log(isEven(3)); --> false

-Real World Example: If we wanted to change the background color of every other transaction:
+Real World Example: If we wanted to change the background color of every other transaction in Bankist App:

 labelBalance.addEventListener("click", function() {

 	[...document.querySelectorAll(".movements__row")].forEach(function(row, i) {

 		if (i % 2 === 0) row.style.backgroundColor = "orangered";

 	});

 });

 -----------------------------------------